-University of Georgia Re-buries Remains of Likely Slaves
+Local NAACP President Calls for Reparations After University of Georgia Re-buries Remains of Likely Slaves

 The University of Georgia on Monday commemorated the 105 likely slaves who recently had to be buried again after their gravesites were unearthed during a construction project on campus.

 The graves were discovered in November 2015 during construction on an academic building next to the Old Athens Cemetery, which was used during the 19th century.
 Archaeologists exhumed and researched the remains for DNA analysis.
 They found that it was possible to analyze the DNA of about a third of the remains.
-Of that, they concluded the “vast majority” were of African-Americans descent.
+Of that, they concluded the “vast majority” were of African descent.
 The remains were reburied at the nearby Oconee Hill Cemetery this month.

 In a press release on Monday, the university said it would begin a second stage of research to find out who the 105 individuals were and how they were connected to the Athens community, "including any ties to slavery."